stavco9/mlops-final-project/docs/FINAL_REPORT.md

 Before executing our models, first we make a dataprocessing in order to make it ready for models training.
 The general dataprocessing is being done with the following way:
 1. Split the dataset into train / valid / test sub-datasets
-2. For each sub-dataset, split it into windows and make a smooth curve on each window
+2. For each sub-dataset, split it into windows and make a smooth curve on each window in order to reduce the residual error
-3. Make a data standartization for each window by centering and scaling (For train window we also fit it)
+3. Make a data standartization for each window by correcting the scaling difference of each characteristic (For train window we also fit it)

 These are the outputs of the data processing:
 1. Train / Valid / Test sets of the original data with all the feature's values (X)